naywood/TriviaGame/README.md

 # TriviaGame

-This is a trivia game that displays one question at a time.
+This is a trivia game that displays one question at a time and is timed.

-There is no styling done to this as I was primarily concerned with having all the JS work correctly...that never happened....
+HTML, CSS, Jquery, and Javascript were used.